-Change History /
+Change History

 Version Date Details of changes

 V2 02/02/2022 Amendments to existing policy

 V3 16/01/2023 Amendments to existing policy

+V4 20/03/2024 No further actions or amendments

 1. General

 - 1.1 This policy is for use by Swim Wales to ensure we are retaining evidence in a fair and consistent manner. - 1.2 As an Approved Training Centre (ATC) for Swim England Qualifications (SEQ), we must maintain rigorous quality assurance and control arrangements as outlined in the General / Standard Conditions of Recognition by our Regulators, Ofqual and Qualification Wales (Regulators). - 1.3 This includes keeping records of learners' registration, achievements, internal verification and ensuring that the specified levels of attainment set for our qualifications remain consistent over time and between similar qualifications.